Committed to expanding the scope and pace of collaborative clinical research opportunities across the University of Minnesota and to our hub partners.

 Between 2008 and 2015 he served as the Founding Director of the Center for Health Informatics and Bioinformatics (CHIBI) at NYU Langone Medical Center (NYULMC).
 At NYU he led the CTSI Informatics program since 2008 and the Informatics core of the NYU Cancer Institute since 2011.
 He also served as Scientific Director of the Best Practices Integrative Informatics Consulting Core, and Scientific Director of the NYULMC High Performance Computing Facility.
 He was also the Founding Director of both the Vanderbilt and NYU PhD Training Programs in Biomedical Informatics.
 At NYU and Vanderbilt, Dr. Aliferis had appointments in Informatics, Pathology, Computational Biology, Cancer Biology, Computer Science, Biostatistics and Data Science.
-Full bio

 Chief of Staff

 Jennifer Cieslak provides administrative leadership to Dr. Blazar and the Executive Leadership Team.
 She is a graduate of Princeton University and served in senior administrative positions at the University of Minnesota before joining CTSI.
 She previously held senior administrative positions at Dartmouth College and Princeton University.
 Cieslak oversees human resources, workforce development, integration of CTSI activities across core functions, communications, Research Navigator, internal and external leadership relations, external advisory board (EAB) activities, NCATS annual reporting, and CTSA application planning.
-Full bio

-Dr. Jayne Fulkerson leads the TL1 Program, providing mentored research training for pre- and post -doctoral trainees through an individualized curriculum that focuses on professional development activities, effective collaboration and communication with the larger community, mentorship, and more.
+Dr. Jayne Fulkerson leads the TRACT TL1 program, providing mentored research training for pre- and post -doctoral trainees through an individualized curriculum that focuses on professional development activities, effective collaboration and communication with the larger community, mentorship, and more.
 She also leads the Translational Research Development Program (TRDP) for early stage investigators to gain significant experience with clinical and translational research.

 Dr. Fulkerson is a Professor in the University of Minnesota's School of Nursing and an Affiliate Professor in the Division of Epidemiology in the School of Public Health.
 She also serves as the Director, Center for Child and Family Health Promotion Research.
 Her research interests include family-based health promotion in community settings; Child and adolescent obesity prevention, particularly through the home food environment and family meals; Research methodology, Program evaluation, Measurement, and Instrument development.
-Full bio

 Director, Research Education, Training, and Career Development (CTSI-Ed)